Last Updated: July 21, 2020

 Here are the Top 10 Scams Shady Auto Junkyards Near Me Try to Pull:

-Not many consumers have extensive experience in dealing with local junkyards or getting cash for their junk cars from other services.
+Not many consumers have extensive experience in dealing with local junkyards cash for cars services for their cars .
 If you’ve always traded your cars in when you bought a new one, or sold your car on Craigslist, you might never have sold your old car for scrap or for parts to a scrap yard, and be unfamiliar with the process entirely.
-Or maybe you’ve bought some cheap used parts from a junkyard before but never dealt with whole cars.
+Or maybe you've bought some cheap used parts from a junkyard before but never dealt with whole cars.
 To help you get the most for your junk car, we’ve compiled a list of the 10 top scams that unscrupulous junkyards attempt on novice car sellers.

 1. Using Fly-By-Night Haulers

 The auto junkyard may be the ultimate destination for your old car, but it will probably be towed there on a flatbed wrecker.
 Not all junkyards have their own towing service, and many hire any tow truck driver available when your car needs towing to their yard.
 Be especially cautious if you’re supposed to be paid in cash for your car.
 If the truck driver says that upon inspection, your car is worth less than they estimated, inform him that the deal is off and find another wrecking yard to do business with.

 2. No Transfer of Title